St. Xavier's College, Mumbai: Religious affiliation and ethos

 The college is Roman Catholic and the Society of Jesus exercises responsibility over it through a Governing Body whose chairman is the Provincial of the Bombay Province of the Society.
-St. Xavier's College is named after Francis Xavier, a Spanish Jesuit saint of the 16th century who travelled to India and who is considered as the proponent of the Goa Inquisition.
+St. Xavier's College is named after Francis Xavier, a Spanish Jesuit saint of the 16th century who travelled to India.
 The college seeks to give an all-round formation, inculcating both human and spiritual values.
 It gives special consideration to Roman Catholics (under the minority rights enshrined in the Constitution of India) for whose education the college was founded.
 Currently 50% of the seats are reserved for Catholics.

 Invocation

+The college invocation is the Ignatian Suscipe:

 Crest and motto

 The crest was designed by Fr.
 T. Molina in 1929, a student of heraldry and a member of the college staff.
 It shows an eagle teaching its young to fly.
 Above it, on the left side is the emblem of the Society of Jesus, which consists of the first three Greek initials for "Jesus" set in a sun; on the right is a chequered moon, taken from the arms of the house of Xavier.
 The Latin motto Provocans Ad Volandum, "Challenging to Fly", is central to the ethos of the college and comes from the Bible, which mentions how the eagle encourages its young to fly (Dt 32.11).
 As a whole, the crest symbolizes a college that bears the name of Xavier and is run by the Jesuits, with the ideal of educating young men and women to aim high in life.